schr0841/cnn_project/README.md

 e) Dense(class_count, activation = 'softmax') to output a probability distribution across the classes (whose number is given by class_count).
 Each value in the probability distribution corresponds to the predicted probability that the input image belongs to a given class

 ResNet50, when its top layer is excluded, outputs a feature map with shape (7, 7, 2048).
-Adding custom layers on top of ResNet50 allows us to adapt the pretrained model to fit our specific needs (e.g., completing a four-class classification task, ensembling with the custom_cnn_model, and chaining with the custom_cnn_model).
-Furthermore, the added BatchNormalization and Dropout layers assist with regularizing the model, or improving its generalization on unseen data.
-At the same time, the custom Dense(256) layer reduces the dimensionality of the original ResNet50 model's output, making it more managable for the final output layer which outputs probabilities for each class.
+Adding custom layers on top of ResNet50 allowed us to adapt the pretrained model to fit our specific needs (e.g., completing a four-class classification task, ensembling with the custom_cnn_model, and chaining with the custom_cnn_model).
+Furthermore, the added BatchNormalization and Dropout layers assisted with regularizing the model, or improving its generalization on unseen data.
+At the same time, the custom Dense(256) layer reduced the dimensionality of the ResNet50 base_model's output, making it more managable for the final output layer to generate probabilities for each class.

 ### first_model